ntt/reverence/README.txt

     ramtypematerials             typeID

-The library supports loading of data in .stuff files.
+The library supports loading of data in the SharedCache.
 There are a couple of ways of doing this.
 The following example shows the EVE method of loading the galaxy map hierarchy: